Roll the dice?

 Zuhayr ibn Ḥarb narrated to me Abdar-Raḥman ibn Mahdi narrated to us from Sufyān from ‘Alqamah ibn Marthad from Sulaymān ibn Buraydah from his father that the Prophet peace be upon him said: Whoever played ‘Nardashir’ is like one who dyed his hand with the flesh and blood of swine.

-Similar narrations are also cited in the Sunan collections of Abu Dāwud, Bayhaqy and Ibn Mājah as well as in the Musnad of Aḥmad.
+Similar narrations are also cited in the Sunan collections of Abu Dāwud, al-Bayhaqy and Ibn Mājah as well as in the Musnad of Aḥmad.
 Bukhāri also cites this but outside his main collection of Ṣaḥīḥ in the book al-Adab al-Mufrad.
 Each channel of reporting (isnād) contains the same elements, namely, from Sufyān from ‘Alqamah ibn Marthad from Sulaymān ibn Buraydah from his father, Buraydah, may Allah be pleased with him.

 A second set of traditions don’t carry the word ‘Nardashir’, but rather a variant or abbreviation of it, ‘Nard.’
 Notably, this is cited by Mālik in his Muwaṭṭā’: